cwcyau/healthdatascienceacademy/accreditation.md

 4. Well-formulated evaluation approach
 5. Credible sustainability plan

-Numerical scores will be given for each category (0 - No evidence, 1 - Satisfactory, 2 - Good, 3 - Excellent).
+Numerical scores will be given for each category (0 - No evidence, 1 - Satisfactory, 2 - Good, 3 - Excellent) and comments provided.

 ## What happens next?

+After eligibility and reviews, the applicants will be informed of the outcomes of these by the Academy.
+The applicants will be invited to respond to comments and scores.
+The response and reviews will then be considered at the next Academy Academic Board meeting.

 E-mail: XXX